-From 9 March 2016 (National No Smoking Day) all Trust premises, including in-patient gardens and courtyards became totally smokefree, meaning service users, staff and visitors are no longer be able to smoke tobacco on any Trust premises.
+All Trust premises, including in-patient gardens and courtyards are totally smokefree.
+This means service users, staff and visitors are not allowed to smoke tobacco on any Trust premises.

 The decision comes following the publication of NICE recommendations and guidelines, which require all mental health providers to become smokefree.
 The recommendations also highlight high smoking rates and lower life expectancy rates amongst those living with mental health problems.
 We have a duty of care to our service users and by going smokefree we aim to significantly increase the physical and mental health of our service user’s as well as their life expectancy.